Sport Informatics and Analytics PG (9612.2)

 Required IT skills

-It is expected that students will possess UC IT entry skills, allowing them to access the unit's Canvas site.
+It is expected that students will possess UC IT entry skills, allowing them to access the Canvas site.
 It is also expected that students have an understanding of how to download and install software on their computer.
+It is assumed that students will have some familiarity or experience using programming languages (such as R or Python), however introductory material and resources for R will be provided on Canvas.

 Work placement, internships or practicums